 However, Banba from Princess Jellyfish either is or appears like she is a little girl, but she's not in any way sexy; instead, she's an otaku who likes trains, and who has an eye for picking out the best meat in the grocery store.
 Her acting is subtle, and she doesn't do what I see many other adult-like children in anime do, which is go out of her way to challenge and belittle adults or older teens.
 Maybe she is an adult - her age is ambiguous.

 5. The Tsundere

-Technically, Asuka Langley Sohryu is not a tsundere, because she has the harsh "tsun-tsun" part, but probably doesn't actually use that behavior to mask a crush on the protagonist, and she never actually softens towards him.)
+Technically, Asuka Langley Sohryu from Neon Genesis Evangelion is not a tsundere.
+She has the harsh "tsun-tsun" part, but doesn't actually use that behavior to mask a crush on the protagonist.
+And she never actually softens her attitude towards him.
 This character is supposed to be about how people bully people they like, but it ends up giving girls a "tsundere card" to basically act like annoying, stuck-up cunts most of the time.

 - Eyes are drawn in the cat-like style, less rounded than more innocent characters.

 - They blush a lot whenever anyone dares to imply that they have feelings for the main character.

 - Has signature ways of huffing, sighing, and turning away angrily.